 What is the Inca Jungle Trek to Machu Picchu?

-The Inca Jungle Trek to Machu Picchu is an alternative route to the classic Inca Trail that combines trekking, mountain biking, and optional activities like ziplining and rafting.
+The Inca Jungle Trek to Machu Picchu is an alternative route to the classic Inca Trail that combines trekking, mountain biking, and optional activities like rafting.
 It is a 4-day adventure that starts in Cusco and ends at Machu Picchu.

 What is the difficulty level of the Inca Jungle Trek?